 I have been reusing the same piece of parchment paper for a long time.
 The only time I throw out parchment paper is when I have used a piece so many times that it is finally falling apart and wrecked, or when I cook meat on it.

-If I am just using the parchment paper to bake cookies, buns, and other stuff on, I can save money by using the same piece many times.
+If I am just using the parchment paper to bake cookies, buns, and other baked goods on I can save money by using the same piece many, many times.

 6. OLD, RATTY CLOTHES AND TOWELS